 It is important to understand that SLCN can, at times, be due to reduced developmental opportunities in the child’s family and educational environment which limit the child’s learning of language.
 These reduced developmental opportunities are commonly linked to social disadvantage.

-In areas of social disadvantage around 50% of children start school with delayed language and other identified communication needs, indeed, some local studies have found this to be significantly higher in NI.
+In areas of social disadvantage around 50% of children start school with delayed language and other identified communication needs, indeed, some local studies have found this to be significantly higher in Northern Ireland.
 (Johnson et al. 2010 & the Institute of Health Equity, 2020)